For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 A few years ago I started putting my emergency fund in a completely different bank account to make it a little bit harder to “accidentally” use.

-Digit is a FDIC insured company that uses a computer algorithm to transfer small amounts of money from your regular checking account to a Digit savings account.
+Digit App is an FDIC insured company that uses a computer algorithm to transfer small amounts of money from your regular checking account to a Digit Savings Account.

 The transfers are done based on your spending & deposit habits.

-The system can tell how much extra you have in your account and will periodically make small transfers from your account into your Digit account.
+The system can tell how much extra money you have in your linked account and will periodically make small transfers from your regular account into your Digit savings account.